My wedding attire

 promises” in their own uniquely personal way.

 Did I mention that I love weddings?
-And I am deeply honored and
+And I would be deeply honored and

 privileged to be a part of yours.